Brandon Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The righty's most recent appearance came on Sunday against the Oakland Athletics, when he went 5 2/3 innings, surrendering two earned runs while giving up just one hit.
+- In his last appearance on Sunday against the Oakland Athletics, the righty went six innings, allowing two earned runs while surrendering six hits.

-- The 26-year-old has amassed an ERA of 4.32, with 8.3 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.